Propose an ICTP Event

-Each year, ICTP organises a number of schools/colleges, conferences, and workshops either at its Trieste premises, or as a mix of in-person and virtual meetings, or at other outside venues, which as a rule are in a developing or emerging country.
+Each year, ICTP organises a number of schools/colleges, conferences, and workshops either at its Trieste premises, as a mix of in-person and virtual meetings, or at other outside venues, which as a rule are in a developing or emerging country.

 Topics for activities are not restricted to theory and the activities are selected on the basis of scientific novelty, impact on the international community with special emphasis on bringing together scientists from South and North, basic training for younger scientists, and hands-on training for computer-intensive subjects.
-Where appropriate, proposals that combine pedagogical material with advanced research results, or those that spur new results in an emerging or multidisciplinary field, or those that resolve an outstanding or controversial issue, will be preferred.
+Where appropriate, proposals that combine pedagogical material with advanced research results, or those that spur new results in an emerging or multidisciplinary field, or those that resolve an outstanding or controversial issue, are preferred.
 Research-oriented non-pedagogical activities, as a rule, will receive funds that should mostly be earmarked for participants from developing countries.

 Questions can be directed to the ICTP Scientific Programme Committee Office via email: email@example.com

 ICTP invites proposals from the international scientific community for any of the following types of activities:

 - Schools/Colleges: These largely pedagogical events cover a relatively broad scientific field normally through lectures at an expository level, and may include exercise sessions, discussion groups and computer laboratory sessions.
 The lectures are intended to be self-contained, requiring a general background of the subject, and addressing a young and relatively inexperienced audience.
 Typical duration of a school is 3 weeks, with three to five lectures and seminars per day, and of the order of three lectures from each lecturer.